ashleydavis/what-could-possibly-go-wrong-blog/_posts/2016-11-15-bees-wont-exist.markdown

 GIANT BEES HAVE DECIMATED HUMANITY!
 Every day, the low buzz of death approaches further.
 Can you hear it?

-DonÔÇÖt worry!
-ItÔÇÖs time for some pest control.
+Don't worry!
+It's time for some pest control.
 Grab your sword.
-IÔÇÖll meet you by the hive!
+I'll meet you by the hive!

 [Bees Won't Exist](http://gamejolt.com/games/bees-won-t-exist/194883) is a fast-paced hack 'n' slash adventure game that I have been working on over the past year at [Honeyvale games](http://honeyvalegames.com/).
 We are a team of 5; my role consists of Lead Programmer and Senior Exotic Tea Provider.
 Bees Won't Exist is our final year project at Queensland University of Technology and I'm posting to share some insight into the kinds of tech we used, what worked well, and what didn't.